Last Updated 7 June 2022

 This standard also requires charities to comply with Australian laws while operating overseas, with regard to money laundering, financing of terrorism, sexual offences against children, slavery and slavery-like conditions, trafficking in individuals and debt bondage, people smuggling, international sanctions, taxation and bribery.

-External Conduct Standard 2 requires a charity to obtain and keep records for each financial year for its operations outside Australia including its activities and related expenditure on a country-by-country basis and/or in collaboration with a third party.
+The second standard requires a charity to obtain and keep records for each financial year for its operations outside Australia including its activities and related expenditure on a country-by-country basis and/or in collaboration with a third party.
 This ensures the charity’s transparency and accountability to the public.

-The ACNC has provided the following useful example of record keeping requirements relating to third parties:
+The ACNC has provided the following useful example of record-keeping requirements relating to third parties: